Home

 An interactive glog is a wonderful way for students to share their knowledge and can be used across the curriculum.
 Glogs can be used for book reports, math, science, social studies, language arts, poetry, and public service announcements – almost anything you can think of.

-Students upload podcasts that they create to their glogs.
+Students can upload podcasts that they create to their glogs.
 The site also handles video uploads.

 Final glogs can be hosted on Glogster or teachers can embed them into a blog, wiki or other web site.
 By sharing their glogs with class members and family, students communicate with an authentic audience.